lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

-The nonce request and nonce response messages allow the end entity to request only one nonce and one respInfo structure from the RA/CA. If the end entity wants to include multiple Evidence statements in a CSR, it should use the composite Attester model described in {{Section 3.3 of RFC9334}} and
+The nonce request and nonce response messages allow the end entity to request only one nonce and one respInfo structure from the RA/CA. If the end entity wants to include multiple Evidence statements in a CSR, it can use the composite Attester model described in {{Section 3.3 of RFC9334}} and
-{{I-D.richardson-rats-composite-attesters}} together with a Conceptual Message Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}} structure.
+{{I-D.richardson-rats-composite-attesters}}, i.e., together with a conceptual
+message wrapper (CMW) {{I-D.ietf-rats-msg-wrap}} structure, as described in
+{{Section 4.3 of I-D.ietf-lamps-csr-attestation}}.
 The lead Attester should then pass the nonce to the sub-Attesters.
 Based on Figure 2 of
 {{I-D.richardson-rats-composite-attesters}}, {{fig-lead-Attester}} shows an example of how a nonce can be distributed among several Attesters in an end entity.
-If multiple respInfo structures are required, the reqInfo and respInfo structures should also use a Conceptual Message Wrapper (CMW).
+If multiple respInfo structures are required, the reqInfo and respInfo structures can also use a conceptual message wrapper (CMW).

 ~~~~ aasvg
                       .---------.